paymon123/solar-escape/README.md

 Play at - https://solar-escape.herokuapp.com/

-Made in 3 days using Phaser3
+Made in 3 days using Phaser3, placing 13/17